Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: The Effect of Filaments on Galaxy Evolution

-Our results show a striking difference between the MCPM and DTFE methods in terms of the dependence of the average star formation on {\dfil}.
+There is a striking difference between the MCPM and DTFE methods in terms of the dependence of the average star formation on {\dfil}.
 When DTFE-based filaments are considered, galaxies quench as they get closer to filaments at low redshift for all stellar masses.
 This is especially true at $z=0$, where a decrease in $\gtrsim$ 2 dex in sSFR occurs from high to low {\dfil} at any mass.
-In contrast, for MCPM-based filaments, there is virtually no dependence of {\medssfr} on {\dfil} for all but {\lowmsrange} galaxies at $z\leq0.5$.
-Otherwise, when MCPM-based filaments are considered, {\it the distance to filaments appears to have almost no effect on star formation of high, intermediate, or low mass galaxies}.
-This would conflict with the results in \citetalias{Hasan23}, which used the DTFE method for density fields.
+In contrast, for MCPM-based filaments, there is virtually no dependence of {\medssfr} on {\dfil}, save for the {\lowmsrange} and {\highmsrange} galaxies at $z=0$.
+Otherwise, when MCPM-based filaments are considered, the distance to filaments appears to have almost {\it no effect} on star formation of high, intermediate, or low mass galaxies.
+This MCPM result also differs from that of \citetalias{Hasan23}, where we used the DTFE density field to identify filaments.
 For both DTFE and MCPM filaments, there is no statistical correlation between median star formation and distance to filaments at $z\geq2$.

-The difference in our statistics between the two methods is perhaps unsurprising.
-We saw in Section \ref{sec:dtfevmcpm} that qualitatively most galaxies are close to MCPM filaments, whereas many galaxies are not close to DTFE filaments.
-We quantitatively show this in Figure~\ref{fig:dfilcdf}, which is a comparison of the CDFs for {\dfil}(DTFE) and {\dfil}(MCPM) at different redshifts.
+The difference in our measured statistics between the two methods can be explained by the difference in the identified filamentary structure.
+We saw in Section \ref{sec:dtfevmcpm} that most galaxies reside close to MCPM filaments, whereas many galaxies are not close to DTFE filaments.
+We show this quantitatively in Figure~\ref{fig:dfilcdf}, which compares the CDFs for {\dfil}(DTFE) and {\dfil}(MCPM) at different redshifts.
 The vertical dashed line represents the median {\dfil} at a given redshift.
-On average, galaxies are significantly closer to a filament identified from MCPM than one identified from DTFE.
-The median {\dfil}(MCPM) is about 0.5 Mpc in all redshifts, while the median {\dfil}(DTFE) is $\sim0.8-1.8$ Mpc.
-90\% of galaxies are within 1.5-2.5 Mpc (depending on redshift) of an MCPM filament, indicating that {\it virtually all galaxies live in or near a filament}.
-This is in line with the finding that the DTFE density field can identify only the most prominent filaments, while the MCPM method can identify filaments of much lower prominence.
-When filaments are identified with DTFE, a substantial fraction ($\approx20-40\%$) of galaxies is found far from filaments (${\dfil}>3$~Mpc).
+On average, galaxies are significantly closer to the spine of a filament identified from MCPM than one identified from DTFE.
+The median {\dfil}(MCPM) is approximately 0.4 Mpc in all redshifts, while the median {\dfil}(DTFE) is $\sim$0.7--1.5 Mpc.
+90\% of galaxies are within 1--1.5 Mpc (depending on redshift) of an MCPM filament, indicating that {\it virtually all galaxies live close to a filament spine}.
+When filaments are identified with DTFE, a substantial fraction ($\approx$20--40\%) of galaxies are found ${\dfil}\gtrsim2$~Mpc from filament spines.